Research and knowledge exchange

 Alzheimer’s Research UK

 Alzheimer’s Research UK is the UK’s leading dementia research charity specialising in finding preventions, causes, treatments and a cure for dementia.
 Alzheimer’s Research UK has a large number of different grant schemes.
-For further information on current grant schemes, go to the funding gages on their website.
+For further information on current grant schemes, visit the funding gages on the Alzheimer’s Research UK website.

 Breast Cancer Now

 Breast Cance Now funds innovative research into breast cancer causes and treatments in the UK & Ireland through project and pilot grants, Postgraduate studentships and fellowships.
-For current funding opportunities, go to their current funding website.
+For current funding opportunities, visit the Breast Cancer Now website.

 British Heart Foundation (BHF)

 The BHF is a charity that aims to prevent people from dying from heart diseases through funding research into the causes, prevention, diagnosis and treatment of diseases of the heart and circulation.
-To find out more about their current research grants and fellowships, go to their current funding website.
+To find out more about their current research grants and fellowships, visit their current funding BHF website.

 Cancer Research UK (CR)